TheTorProject/gettor/README.md

 ================

 If you have ideas to improve GetTor and/or add new providers, please tell us!
-I'm currently the lead developer on this, so if you comments/doubts on the code you can send me an e-mail to ilv _at_ riseup _dot_ net.
+I'm currently the lead developer on this, so if you have any comments/doubts/ ideas you can send me an e-mail to ilv _at_ riseup _dot_ net or ping me (ilv), or sukhe or mrphs at #tor-dev in the OFTC IRC network.
 For openning tickets you should use the trac[0] and select the GetTor component.
 Some neat ideas we could use are the following:

  * Report bugs!